djparentx/BT-Manager/README.md

 ## Credits

-- Original script by Jason
+- Original script by Jason_3x
 - dArkOs Edition modifications and enhancements by djparent

 ---